 Daylesford: The cafe and farm shop sell organic meat and dairy along with seasonal fruit and vegetables, which all come from their sustainable farm in the UK.

-Silo, Brighton: I’ve known Dougie McMaster for a while and admire what he’s created with Silo.
-His zero-waste restaurant is moving from Brighton to Hackney this summer.
+Silo: I’ve known Dougie McMaster for a while and admire what he’s created with his zero-waste restaurant Silo.